Nerf Logo

 Nerf Logo 2004-present

 The release of the new Dart Tag line coincides with the emergence of the new Nerf brand name.
 As before, there was a brand name.
 It sits in the middle and is slightly beveled diagonally, reminiscent of the 1990-1992 version.
 The yellow-orange lettering is a tribute to the original 1969 design.
-And the thin black outline looks the same as on the 1992-1998 logo.
+The thin black outline looks identical to the 1992-1998 logo.
 From the graphic symbol 1998-2003, an oval ring was taken, which looks like a red half-ring in the modern interpretation.
 It is located behind the word “NERF” and is slightly raised upward, making it look like a flying boomerang.

 2020 – today